 Katy, Texas, is famous for its religious history and is even known as the “City of Churches.”
 Unfortunately, modern-day Katy struggles with a national problem that impacts every community: drunk driving.

-If you’ve suffered injury or lost a loved one due to a drunk driving accident in Katy, call Stewart J. Guss, Attorney at Law, now.
+If you’ve suffered injury or lost a loved one due to a drunk driving accident in Katy, call Stewart J. Guss, Injury Accident Lawyers, now.
 Our Katy Drunk Driving Accident Lawyers are here to help you through this traumatic time.

 Drunk driving accidents can cause serious injury and emotional trauma.
 Don’t try to handle it alone.
 If you partner with us, we will fight to see that justice is served in your case.

 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we may be able to help you, so call or contact us now.
 We are open, for FREE, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now to submit your case for review.